Turnpike in Lipschitz-nonlinear optimal control: Proof of

-This sort of time-scaling in the context of driftless control affine systems is commonly used in control theoretical contexts -- a canonical example is the proof of the Chow-Rashevskii controllability theorem, see \cite[Chapter 3, Section 3.3]{coron2007control}.
+This sort of time-scaling in the context of driftless control affine systems is commonly used -- a canonical example is the proof of the Chow-Rashevskii theorem (\cite[Chapter 3, Section 3.3]{coron2007control}).
 We provide the short proof for completeness.

 \begin{proof}[Proof of \Cref{lem: scaling}] Using the fact that $y_{T_0}$ is the solution to \eqref{eq: 5.7} and the change of variable $\tau = s\frac{T}{T_0}$, we see that

 It follows that $y_T$ solves \eqref{eq: nonlinear.control.system} with $y_T(0)=y^0$, and we conclude by uniqueness. \end{proof}